dan95/servicebus.http/README.md

 ## servicebus.receiver.js

 This file is an example on how to receive messages.
-Please not that this way of receiving messages is not optimal and should only be used as a fast-forward workaround.
+Please note that this way of receiving messages is not optimal and should only be used as a straightforward workaround.

 ## servicebus.sender.js